(QOPI®) Certification Program, an affiliate of the American Society of Clinical Oncology - Learn More

 Each type of treatment for AVMs includes different dangers, depending on each individual case.
 Because an untreated AVM can cause bleeding which can lead to brain damage or death, many specialists recommend surgery as the best option.
 However, brain or spinal cord surgery has serious risks of complications or death.
 Medical specialists utilize a grading system to estimate the risk of surgery based on the size of your AVM, its location, and it involved it is with the surrounding brain tissue.
 Treatment options for AVMs include:

 If you’ve been diagnosed with an AVM, you owe it to yourself to investigate every treatment option possible.
-Call one of our convenient Phoenix, Scottsdale or Glendale offices today and talk with our medical oncology experts about how the advanced CyberKnife system can treat your AVMs.
+Call one of our convenient Phoenix, Scottsdale or Glendale offices today and talk with our medical oncology experts.
 Or, complete an appointment request online and visit one of our locations in person.
 You can trust the doctors at Palo Verde Cancer Specialists to provide individualized treatment for your AVM.
 Call today.